BearTools/MMVD/README.rst

       initial robots positions from ROBOTS.
 Finally load products order from ORDER.

-      All paths must be readable, existing files.
+      All paths must point to readable, existing files.

     Options:
+      --gantt / --no-gantt      whether or not to generate Gantt chart to visualize handling order by robots
+      --gui / --no-gui          whether or not to visualize robot movements in Tk GUI
+      --summary / --no-summary  whether or not to show best solution --tabu-rounds INTEGER     number of Tabu iterations
-      --help  Show this message and exit.
+      --tabu-memory INTEGER     number of Tabu items held in short-term memory --verbose / --no-verbose  how loud should the program output be --help                    Show this message and exit.